insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

 * The ``element_name [read]`` attribute is the name of the unit that added this object.
 If the object is a result of the detection model, ``element_name`` is the name of the unit (the name field of the unit defined in the configuration file).
 For user-created objects, ``element_name`` is a mandatory constructor argument.

 * The ``confidence [read]`` attribute is the numeric value denoting the probability that the object of the class is specified in the label field.
-Typically set by a detector, in cases described in `NvDsObjectMeta <https://docs.nvidia.com/metropolis/deepstream/python-api/PYTHON_API/NvDsMeta/NvDsObjectMeta.html#pyds.NvDsObjectMeta>`__ possible special value ``-0.1``.
+Typically set by a detector, in cases described in `NvDsObjectMeta <https://docs.nvidia.com/metropolis/deepstream/python-api/PYTHON_API/NvDsMeta/NvDsObjectMeta.html#pyds.NvDsObjectMeta>`__ a special value ``-0.1`` is possible.

 * The ``bbox [read, write]`` attribute is meta-information about the object's position on the frame.
 Object position can be set by two types of boxes: an aligned bounding box (sides of the box are parallel to the coordinate axes) and an oriented bounding box (the box can have an angle).
 The position is set by the coordinates of the center of the box, the width and height of the box, and the rotation angle if it is an oriented bounding box.